dariosky/udacity-sdc-p3/README.md

 While trying to use as less data as possible, I found that correcting the speed based on the predicted steering was really helpful.

-I changed the call to `send_control` to set a throttle of 0.2, accelerating, always but when the speed is over 15 and the steering angle has an aplitutde > 0.1 we break a little.
+I changed the call to `send_control` to set a throttle of 0.4, accelerating, but when the speed is over 15 and the steering angle has an aplitutde > 0.1 we break a little (-1).

 This approach, works quite well and the car go fast enough on the straight lanes, and slow down and oscillate a little on the curves.

+To avoid correcting too frequently the steer, and minimize wobbling, I added a small filter:
+`if abs(steering_angle) < 0.1: steering_angle = 0`
+as a result the car sometime arrive close to the edge, but at least doesn't change direction too often.

 # Future improvements

-I'm waiting for an analog joystick to be able to get better car recording.
-Given the results with a limited dataset having proper additional data would be beneficial.
-The advantage was that the training phase last only ~1 hour on my laptop GPU.

 Given the time constrain I didn't spent time on training and trying the 2nd track, however I left in the normalization the ImageDataGenerator keras generator, that is really promising to generate a large amount of derived images, useful for the 2nd track when we sometime have up and down shifts.